 If you don't pay your tax in full when you file your tax return, you'll receive a bill for the amount you owe.
 This bill starts the collection process, which continues until your account is satisfied or until the IRS may no longer legally collect the tax; for example, when the time or period for collection expires.

 The first notice you receive will be a letter that explains the balance due and demands payment in full.
 It will include the amount of the tax, plus any penalties and interest accrued on your unpaid balance from the date the tax was due.

-The unpaid balance is subject to interest that will compound daily and to a monthly late payment penalty.
-It is in your best interest to pay your tax liability in full as soon as you can to minimize additional charges.
-You also may want to investigate and consider other methods of financing full payment of your taxes, for example by obtaining a cash advance on your credit card or a bank loan because the interest rate and any applicable fees your credit card company or bank charges may be lower than the combination of interest and penalties imposed by the Internal Revenue Code.
+The unpaid balance is subject to interest that compounds daily and a monthly late payment penalty.
+It's in your best interest to pay your tax liability in full as soon as you can to minimize the penalty and interest charges.
+You may want to investigate and consider other methods of financing full payment of your taxes, such as obtaining a cash advance on your credit card or getting a bank loan.
+Often the rate and any applicable fees your credit card company or bank charges are lower than the combination of interest and penalties imposed by the Internal Revenue Code.

 - Filing a Notice of Federal Tax Lien

 - Offsetting a refund to which you're entitled